nirmata/kyverno-charts/charts/enterprise-kyverno-operator/README.md

 ## Upgrading from earlier versions
 There are many breaking changes in Kyverno 1.10.
 So we recommend doing a clean installation.
 Please refer to the [Kyverno 1.10 release notes](https://github.com/kyverno/kyverno/releases/tag/v1.10.0) to understand these breaking changes.
 Follow the below steps to, take a backup of key resources in Kyverno v1.9 or earlier, do a clean install of Kverno 1.10.x, and restore backed up Kyverno policies after migrating them over to v1.10.

+NOTE: In the kubectl commands below, replace namespace `nirmata-system` with appropriate namespace used your setup.

 ### Take backups
-1. Save custom values with which you had installed kyverno operator
+1. Save custom values with which you had installed kyverno operator.
+E.g.
 ```bash
 helm get values -n nirmata-system kyverno-operator > oldValues.yaml
 ```